 In 1965, the silver content of quarters was dropped in favor of a copper and nickel mixture, though the design wasn’t changed.
 The first major redesign of the Washington quarter coin came in 1999 with the introduction of the 50 state quarter project.
 Exciting for collectors and fans of the geographical United States, this series saw all fifty states plus Washington, D.C. and several overseas territories get their own reverse designs.

-See also: Uzbekistan rare coins for collectors and other buyers
+See also: US rare Morgan dollars for coin collectors and other buyers

 In 2010 a new America the Beautiful series was begun, with five coins each year commemorating a different national park or national site on the reverse.
 Ol’ George Washington remained on the obverse.